NeurodataWithoutBorders/nwb_hackathons/HCK16_2023_Granada_RH/README.md

 ## Eligibility

 This course is intended for PhD students, postdoctoral researchers, principal investigators, or similar.
-Applicants should have basic programming experience and experience with neurophysiology research.
+Applicants should have basic programming experience in Python or MATLAB and experience with neurophysiology research.

 ## Application